PragyaMaroti/healthbot/Progress overview.md

 - Decided to integrate it with whatsapp

 ## Week 3:
-- we faced python errors and documented the errors.
+- We faced python errors and it took some time to resolve .
--
+- Few members were able to connect the bot with whatsapp while few were struggling with system errors.
+- We had our DBMS session .
+- Documentation of policies and pipelines was going on.

 ## Week 4 :
 - We started reading about Rasa X and learning how to connect our bot with it.